kisinga/Dukahub/GAPS.md

   - **Description:** Optional
 - Assign: Channel from Step 1
 - Save location
-- **CRITICAL:**
-  - Copy the stock location ID (from URL or response)
-  - Navigate back to: Settings → Channels → Edit the channel
-  - Find: Custom Fields tab → "Default Stock Location ID"
-  - Paste: Stock location ID
-  - Save channel

 **Why this matters:** Orders CANNOT be created without a stock location.
 Vendure uses it for inventory allocation.
+The system will automatically use the first stock location assigned to the channel.

 #### Step 3: Create Payment Methods